Creating and Editing Tasks

 - Plan - Plans can be used to group and view separately tasks from a single project, client, initiative or anything else really.
 Each project comes with a colour attached to it, which also helps with fast colour coding to further improve the visual overview.

-- Plan Segments - Segments can be used to break down your Plans into stages, departmental work etc. It'll organize your tasks on Plan timelines to different swimlanes based on the segments.
+- Plan Segments - Segments can be used to break down your Plans into stages, departmental work etc. It'll organize your tasks on Plan timelines to different swimlanes.

 - Plan Tags - Tags are another way to add extra information to tasks within a Plan.
 Tags will appear inside task cards on Plan views and you can also filter the views by tags.
 Tags could be used to mark the department responsible, task priority etc.

 - Time Estimate - Estimate how much time the task will take each day or in total.

 - Start / End Time - Start and end times are meant for tasks that need to get done during certain parts of the day.

 - • Description - record all relevant information needed to complete the task.
 For the purpose of providing an overview, you can also format your notes by adding headlines, bulleted or numbered lists, links and even snippets of code or quotes.

-- • Create checklists to help break the tasks down into smaller chunks.
+- • Checklists - break the task down into smaller chunks.
 Creating checklists also creates a small progress bar under the tasks in timeline view – and checking off each item will move the bar further along so you can easily track your progress.